priscilla-abena-aboagye/documentation_page/README.md

 - Summary: Gives an overall idea of everything.

 ------

 ## Tecchnologies Used
-- Html: For the structure of the webpage
+- Html: For the structure of the website
-- CSS: For styling the page
+- CSS: For styling and the design of the website